ENCCS/gpubootcamp/hpc_ai/README.md

 ### (Optional) Using Singularity

+It's also possible to run the bootcamp notebooks inside a Singularity container, although this is not needed on Alvis.

 Start by copying all notebooks from the Singularity image to your home directory.
 For the CFD case:
 ```